mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 derive that a sphered signal
 :math:`\textbf{z} := \textbf{S}^T \textbf{x}`.

-Afterwards, the :math:`J` directions of least variance in the derivative signal :math:`\dot{\textbf{z}}` are found and represented by an :math:`I \times J` rotation matrix :math:`\textbf{R}`, such that :math:`\textbf{R}^T \dot{\textbf{C}}_{z} \textbf{R} = \Lambda`, where
+Afterward, the :math:`J` directions of least variance in the derivative signal :math:`\dot{\textbf{z}}` are found and represented by an :math:`I \times J` rotation matrix :math:`\textbf{R}`, such that :math:`\textbf{R}^T \dot{\textbf{C}}_{z} \textbf{R} = \Lambda`, where